-As of December 31, 2019 and 2018, the carrying value of trade and other receivables and accounts payable and accrued liabilities included in the statement of financial position approximate fair value due to the short-term nature of those instruments.
+The carrying value of trade and other receivables and accounts payable and accrued liabilities included in the statement of financial position approximate fair value due to the short-term nature of those instruments.
 The fair value of the bank debt approximates its carrying value as it bears a floating rate of interest and the margin charged by the lenders is indicative of current credit spreads.
+The fair value of the convertible debentures approximates its carrying value based on similar instruments derived from quoted indices.
 Fair value is measured on the following basis: